 The most common challenge is shifting the conversation from product features to business outcomes.
 Your sales team knows your product inside and out, so it’s natural for them to lead with its impressive capabilities.
 However, customers don’t buy features; they buy solutions to their problems.
 As one MIT Sloan Management Review article points out, many value-based selling initiatives fail because they start with the wrong premise, focusing too much on the product itself.
 The real work is in training your team to stop listing what your software does and start explaining what it achieves for the customer’s bottom line.

-Building Confidence in Outcome-Driven Conversations
+Building Confidence for Outcome-Driven Talks

 Even when reps understand the importance of outcomes, they often lack the confidence to lead these conversations.
 It feels safer to stick to a script of features and functions.
 Discussing strategic business goals, financial impact, and operational efficiencies requires a different level of business acumen and conversational skill.
 Sales teams often find it difficult to stop talking about features and instead articulate the specific value for different types of buyers.
 Building this confidence requires more than just a new slide deck; it demands targeted coaching, role-playing, and a deep understanding of your customers’ industries and challenges.